audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 5. **Minimum volume:** \[percentage] - the minimum random volume that each random delay can have.
 If you want no random amplitude changes, set this field to 100 percent.
 6. **Number of chime delays:** \[from 1 to 100] - how many delays within the maximum delay time.

-Acknowledgement due to Steven Jones whose "Harmonic Noise" generator plug-in is the source for Nyquist code to handle a string-input note list (David Sky's original version only).
+Acknowledgement due to Steven Jones whose "Harmonic Noise" generator plugin is the source for Nyquist code to handle a string-input note list (David Sky's original version only).

 </details>